stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### BEN

 Okay.
-I'm gonna take a question from eddie sourboy who asks: "Does Trexel have any formal education?
+I'm gonna take a question from eddie sourboy who asks:

+>"Does Trexel have any formal education?
 He talks a lot about going to school as a boy, but did he graduate?
 Go to space college?
 Or is he just guessing about everything all the time?"

-I think to be more accurate it's more he's *lying* about everything all the time.
+I think, to be more accurate, it's more he's *lying* about everything all the time.

 #### TIM